 PTI-linked independents take Pakistan election lead as counting nears end

-Early results show wins for candidates affiliated with former PM Imran Khan’s party, followed by PMLN and PPP contenders.
+Results so far show wins for candidates affiliated with former PM Imran Khan’s party, followed by PMLN and PPP contenders.

 Candidates linked to jailed former Prime Minister Imran Khan’s political party are in the lead in Pakistan’s election, ahead of two dynastic parties believed to be favoured by the military, as vote counting enters its final leg.